kergoth/meta-kergoth-wip/README.md

 ================

-Since the variants are per-recipe, not global, there's currently no way to automatically propogate any PREFERRED_VERSION_<recipe> to also apply to the variants, the way it's done for multilibs.
+Since the variants are per-recipe, not global, there's currently no way to automatically propagate any PREFERRED_VERSION_<recipe> to also apply to the variants, the way it's done for multilibs.

 IV.
 TODO